gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 will cover the whole validation time including the in-band KEY handling.
-It's up to the implementor to take care of the value for the timer also related to the time needed for KEY handshake of each Protection Engine.
+It's up to the implementor to take care of the value for the timer also related to the time needed for KEY handshake of each protection engine.

-If KEY handling is in-band, the Protection Engine will start the handshake with its peer and in case of failure or T-valid timeout, it will generate an ERROR chunk and an ABORT chunk.
+If KEY handling is in-band, the protection engine will start the handshake with its peer and in case of failure or T-valid timeout, it will generate an ERROR chunk and an ABORT chunk.
 The ERROR handling follows what specified in {{ekeyhandshake}}.
 When